 Moreover, you can be sure that your partner will have your back.

-2. All we do is talk about work
+6. All you do is talk about work

 Although there are upsides to sharing the same field of work, there are also some significant drawbacks.

 When you share a particular field of work, your conversations tend to become centered around it.

 After a while, the only thing you can talk about is your job and it becomes less meaningful.
 Even if you try to refrain from it, work always creeps into the conversation.